official-artem/Bike-Landing/README.md

 # Hello.
-This is a landing page about bikes.
+This is a landing about bikes.
   I used SCSS, HTML, CSS and BEM.
   - [DEMO LINK](https://official-artem.github.io/Bike-landing/)